achtnullzwei/Doorman/docs/en/changelog/firmware.md

    The `TC:BUS` component no longer supports the `rx_pin` and `tx_pin` options.
    Instead, you must now define the `remote_receiver` and `remote_transmitter` components when using your own custom config.

+- **Home Assistant Events Removed from Component**
+  Events are no longer directly handled by the `tc_bus` component.
+Instead, they are now defined in the Home Assistant–specific Doorman configuration YAML file.

 - **Removed Open Door and Light Buttons**
   The `Turn on the light` and `Open Door` buttons have been removed in favor of more efficient control methods.